-GRAND RAPIDS MICHIGAN CRIMINAL DEFENSE ATTORNEYS - KIDNAPPING
+GRAND RAPIDS CRIMINAL DEFENSE ATTORNEYS - KIDNAPPING

 750.349 Kidnapping; "restrain" defined; violation as felony; penalty; other violation arising from same transaction.